araobp/tega/doc/guideline.md

 ##Modelling
 If you use this database for CRUD operations in DevOps and if you also need atomicity for CRUD operations, three-tier tree structure is ideal from an implementational point of view.

+Note: for a large DevOps deployment, you may want to use either ZooKeeper/Cassandra(column-oriented) or OpenDaylight MD-SAL for such a purpose.
 ```
 config-<router>.<service_module or rpc>.<args/kwargs>